-SPONSORED IN PART BY LARSON & DARBY + WOMEN’S ART BOARD
+SPONSORED IN PART BY DEAN ALAN OLSON FOUNDATION + WOMEN’S ART BOARD

-Dwellings is organized by Rockford Art Museum Curator Carrie Johnson.
-This exhibition and its related educational programming are sponsored in part by Larson & Darby and Women’s Art Board, and partially supported by a grant from the Illinois Arts Council Agency and by the Armer Ahlstrand Charitable Foundation.
+Chance Encounter is organized by Rockford Art Museum Curator Carrie Johnson.
+This exhibition and its related educational programming are sponsored in part by the Dean Alan Olson Foundation and Women’s Art Board, and partially supported by a grant from the Illinois Arts Council Agency.